ropensci/smapr/README.md

     ed_un=slkdjfsldkjfs
     ed_pw=dlfkjDD124^

-Once this file is created, restart your R session and you should now be able to access these environment variables (e.g., via `Sys.getenv(ed_un)`).
+Once this file is created, restart your R session and you should now be able to access these environment variables (e.g., via `Sys.getenv("ed_un")`).

 SMAP data products
 ==================

 Multiple SMAP data products are provided by the NSIDC, and these products vary in the amount of processing.
 Currently, smapr primarily supports level 3 and level 4 data products, which represent global daily composite and global three hourly modeled data products, respectively.
+There are a wide variety of data layers available in SMAP products, including surface soil moisture, root zone soil moisture, freeze/thaw status, surface temperature, vegetation water content, vegetation opacity, net ecosystem carbon exchange, soil temperature, and evapotranspiration.
 NSIDC provides documentation for all SMAP data products on their [website](https://nsidc.org/data/smap/smap-data.html), and we provide a summary of data products supported by smapr below.

 | Dataset id  | Description                                         | Resolution |
 |-------------|-----------------------------------------------------|------------|